-ReFacto AF should be started by a doctor who has experience in the treatment of haemophilia A.
+ReFacto AF should be started under the supervision of a doctor who has experience in the treatment of haemophilia A.

-ReFacto AF is given by injection into a vein lasting several minutes.
-The dose and the frequency of treatment depend on whether ReFacto AF is used to treat or prevent bleeding.
-The dose is adjusted depending on the seriousness of the condition, the extent and location of the bleeding, or the type of surgery.
+ReFacto AF is given by injection into a vein over several minutes.
+The dose and the frequency of treatment depend on whether ReFacto AF is used to treat or prevent bleeding, the seriousness of the condition, the extent and location of the bleeding or the type of surgery, and the patient’s bodyweight.
 Full details on how to calculate the dose are included in the summary of product characteristics (also part of the EPAR).

 Patients or their carers can give injections of ReFacto AF, provided that they have been trained appropriately.